 1. What is sensitive skin?

-Many people say they have sensitive skin because skin care products, or household products that contact their skin, cause stinging, burning, redness, or tightness.
+Many people say they have sensitive skin because skin care products, or household products that contact their skin, cause stinging, burning, itchiness, redness, or tightness.
 Or they say they have it because even though they have no visible effects after contact with a product, it always makes their skin feel uncomfortable.

 But here is what dermatologists look for when diagnosing sensitive skin: